wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-is-csmath-different-from-a-double-second-major">How is CS+Math different from a double (second) major?</h2>
- The [CS+Math](https://bulletin.wustl.edu/undergrad/engineering/computerscience/bs-applied-computer-science-math/) major is designed to be the same load as any single major.
+<a id=89></a> The [CS+Math](https://bulletin.wustl.edu/undergrad/engineering/computerscience/bs-applied-computer-science-math/) major is designed to be the same load as any single major.
 For example, a first major in computer science requires 14 courses (not including the calculus sequence).
 The CS+Math major has the same number of courses (again, excluding the calculus sequence).
 It is slightly heavier than a math major.

 The reason for its efficiency is exactly the strong intersection in these two departments' fields of study.
 Students in computer science with an interest in theory or data analytics will find this program attractive.
 Students in math who want skills and applications of their studies in math will similarly be drawn to this program.